 The revised guidelines1, published on September 30 in Pediatrics, mark the first change to the guidelines since 2011.
-The updates, however, are described as “only incremental” by AAP.
+The recent updates, however, are described as “only incremental” by AAP.

-One of the changes includes the addition of a key action statement (KAS), which says that primary care clinicians can initiate treatment of ADHD comorbidities — like anxiety, depression, oppositional defiant disorder, autism spectrum disorders, and more — if experienced in diagnosing them, or make a referral to a sub-specialist for treatment.
+A major change in the new guidelines, however, includes the addition of a key action statement (KAS), which says that primary care clinicians can initiate treatment of ADHD comorbidities — like anxiety, depression, oppositional defiant disorder, autism spectrum disorders, and more — if experienced in diagnosing them, or make a referral to a sub-specialist for treatment.
 The new KAS brings the total number of KASs to seven since the 2011 revision.

 “ADHD is a chronic illness that can have a devastating impact if left untreated,” said Mark L. Wolraich, MD, FAAP, lead author of the report and prominent clinician and researcher in ADHD in a release2.
 “A pediatrician can help families figure out what is going on and work with families to help children succeed in managing their symptoms and behavior.”

-The new guidelines also come with a 10-page companion article, “Systemic Barriers to the Care of Children and Adolescents with ADHD,” that features four barriers as identified by AAP and recommendations on addressing them.
+The new guidelines also come with a new 10-page companion article, “Systemic Barriers to the Care of Children and Adolescents with ADHD,” that features four barriers as identified by AAP and recommendations on addressing them.
 The barriers include: limited access to care because of inadequate training or shortage of specialists; payer coverage limitations for services; challenges in practice organization and staffing; and fragmentation of care and communication barriers.
 One strategy calls for clinicians to coordinate with patient communities.